schyntax/schyntax/README.md

 * `dom(-5..-1)` the last five days of the month.
 * `dom(10..-1)` The 10th through the last day of the month.

+### daysOfYear

+Aliases: `doy`, `dayOfYear`

+Accepts numbers and numeric-range ar1guments between 1 and 365 inclusive.
+A second range from -365 to -1 is also allowed and are counted as days from the end of the year.
+The calculation of previous and next takes into account leapyears.

+Examples:

+* `doy(-1)` The last day of the year.
+* `doy(-5..-1)` the last five days of the year.
+* `doy(10..-1)` The 10th through the last day of the year.

 ### dates

 Aliases: `date`